helloDolin/books/english_study/english_practice.md

 I'm not acquainted with the details of the project.
 The local team won the championship at their home stadium.
 There are two distinct flavors in this dish.
-I have a busy schedule this week with meetings and apponintments.
+I have a busy schedule this week with meetings and appointments.
 The government has proposed a new scheme to improve public transportation.
 Our company focuses on providing upstream services in the supply chain.
 The contract contains explicit terms regarding payment and delivery.
 There was a significant increase in sales after the product launch.
-The government issued a warning and broadcast it accross all media channels.
+The government issued a warning and broadcast it across all media channels.
 The certificates were issued to all employees.
 The team discussed the important issues during the meeting.
 We celebrated her birthday with a party on occasion of her turing 30.